-- Pays an implicit interest rate of 13.3 percent for the cash-out (this is after tax) - Loses \$287,538 in after-tax retirement income - Would be required to earn at least 15.7 percent before tax each year until age 79 on the invested bonus to make up the difference between the REDUX retirement plan and the High-3 retirement plan.
+- Pays an implicit interest rate of 13.5 percent for the cash-out (this is after tax) - Loses \$295,352 in after-tax retirement income - Would be required to earn at least 15.9 percent before tax each year until age 79 on the invested bonus to make up the difference between the REDUX retirement plan and the High-3 retirement plan.

-If the Marine lives until age 85, the retirement income loss includes roughly another \$100,000.
+If the Marine lives until age 85, the retirement income loss includes roughly another \$100,000 to \$175,000.

 Even for a 9-percent, 30-year home mortgage loan-a very high interest rate by current standards-one pays back a little under three times the amount borrowed.
-For the after-tax portion of the \$30,000 bonus, our calculations show that the Marine is paying back from 9 to over 18 times the bonus (i.e., the amount "borrowed")!
-One might ask, "Why are the repayment amounts so large for this \$30,000 'loan'"?
+For today's 4.0-percent mortgages, one pays back less than twice the loan amount.
+For the after-tax portion of the \$30,000 bonus, our calculations show that the Marine is paying back from 10 to 19 times the bonus (i.e., the amount "borrowed")!3 One might ask, "Why are the repayment amounts so large for this \$30,000 'loan'?"

-If the Marine dies at the retirement point, there is no repayment, the Marine received the \$30,000 at the 15-year point but died before collecting any retirement monies.
-But most Marines will live well beyond the retirement point, so one reason why repayment amounts are so large is because the terms of this financial arrangement are reduced retirement checks over the entire lifetime.
-Indeed, average life expectancy is 79 and Marines (who are in better physical condition than comparably aged civilians) likely live longer and lose more money since this "loan" cannot be paid off early and has no termination point.
+If the Marine dies at the retirement point, there is no repayment.
+The Marine received the \$30,000 at the 15-year point but died before collecting any retirement monies.
+Most Marines, however, will live well beyond the retirement point, so one reason why repayment amounts are so large is that the terms of this financial arrangement are reduced retirement checks over the entire lifetime.4 Average life expectancy is roughly 79, and Marines (who are in better physical condition than comparably aged civilians) likely live longer and lose more money since this "loan" cannot be paid off early and has no termination point.

-&lt;sup>3 All calculations are after taxes.
-An E-6 with 20 years of service who retires at age 42 pays back \$252,092 for the \$25,500 (\$252,092/\$25,500) = 9.9; an E-9 who retires with 20 years of service at age 38 pays back 18.7 times the amount borrowed (\$476,827/\$25,500).
+3 All calculations are after taxes.
+An E-6 with 20 years of service who retires at age 42 pays back \$258,943 for the \$25,500 (\$258,943/\$25,500) = 10.2; an E-9 who retires with 20 years of service at age 38 pays back 19.2 times the amount borrowed (\$489,778/\$25,500).

-&lt;sup>4We have not addressed survivor benefits in this analysis, but the reduced retirement income may make the Survivor Benefit Plan (SBP) unaffordable for some REDUX retirees.
+4 We have not addressed survivor benefits in this analysis, but the reduced retirement income may make the Survivor Benefit Plan (SBP) unaffordable for some REDUX retirees.